-Course Outline: Based upon a specific theme student will learn how to use a number of drawing methods and techniques.
+Entry Requirement: It is highly recommended that students take Year 10 Visual Art prior to this course and techniques.
 They will visually record information and develop their artistic practice in more than one field.
 Artistic disciplines investigated include painting, photography, printmaking and design and sculpture.
-Students will use artists of influence from a New Zealand cultural context and internationally.
+Students will use artists of influence from a New